centre-for-humanities-computing/programming-honey-badgers/lessons/CSVandJSONdata.md

 Furthermore, we will make use of `urlopen` from `urllib.request` for accessing JSON data from a Web API.

 In the end of the lesson there is a coding exercise/challenge.
-Building on a horoscope progam, the exercise can be used as practice for accessing one type of data and store it in a different format.
+Building on a horoscope program, the exercise can be used as practice for accessing one type of data and store it in a different format.